gmdelc66/primalitytest/README.md

 """ powers_of_2_prime_maker() Here is it's description:
-    Use any number here but use the sieves numbers here to see that only prime numbers can make prime numbers via pow(xx, 2 ** x-1, 2 ** x).
-Where xx is a prime number and x is the iteration of the loop.
+    Use any number here but use the sieves numbers here to see that only prime numbers can make prime numbers via pow(xx, 2 ** x-1, 2 ** x) where all the primes are also in the pow statement, meaning there is a 1 to 1 ratio of a pow(prime) with it's answer. xx is a prime number and x is the iteration of the loop.
 For example:

     In [8128]: powers_of_2_prime_maker(6)
     pow(53, 2 ** 6-1, 2 ** 6) = 29 and is Prime, 53 is Prime?: True, 2 ** 6-1 is Prime?: False